- Find meetings near you

 2. Travel

-However, if you weren’t sentenced to a probation term for the DUI or if you’ve already completed it, you are free to travel to any state in the country with a drunk driving conviction on your record.
+If you weren’t sentenced to a probation term for the DUI or if you’ve already completed it, you are free to travel to any state in the country with a drunk driving conviction on your record.
 However, traveling abroad with a criminal record adds another layer of complication, as some countries will not admit individuals who have been convicted of certain offenses, including DUI.

 Some countries will not admit individuals who have been convicted of certain offenses, including DUI.